Wedjat98/openmemory-multi-provider/README.md

 5. Open a Pull Request

 Join us in building the future of AI memory management!
 Your contributions help make OpenMemory better for everyone.

+## License

+This project is licensed under the Apache License 2.0.
+This is a modified version of the original OpenMemory project with enhanced multi-provider support.

+### Original Project
+This project is based on the original [OpenMemory](https://github.com/mem0ai/mem0) project, which has been enhanced with multi-provider support and additional features.

+### License Details
+- **License**: Apache License 2.0
+- **Modifications**: This version includes significant modifications and enhancements by the maintainer
+- **Attribution**: Based on the original OpenMemory project by mem0ai

+For the full license text, see the [LICENSE](LICENSE) file in this repository.